Skip to main content

 Satisfying Your Major Requirements

 Fifty percent of all course work required for the theatre or dance major (including both upper- and lower-division courses) must be taken at UC San Diego, regardless of approved transfer work and petitions.
 Theatre practicum (TDPR) classes completed elsewhere do not satisfy the theatre and dance department’s requirements unless they have been formally petitioned and approved.
 Only one practicum class from another institution may be petitioned.
-All courses required for the major or minor must be taken for a letter grade.
+All courses required for the major or minor must be taken for a letter grade and for a minimum for four units.
 A theatre and dance department course for which a student earns a grade lower than C– will not satisfy any of the department’s graduation requirements.
 Four units of Instructional Assistance (TDGE 195, P/NP credit) may be used as an upper-division elective for the theatre major, double major, or minor.
 Courses taken outside the Department of Theatre and Dance will not satisfy core or elective major requirements.

 Major Requirements

 Theatre and dance majors and minors should complete a Practicum course—TDPR 6—within three quarters of declaring their major or minor.
 Theatre majors should plan to complete their second Practicum requirement as soon as possible thereafter, as space in these classes is limited.
-The second Practicum course must be in an area different from the initial Practicum course.

 Theatre History 10, 21, 22, and 23 are prerequisites for most upper-division theatre history and theory courses.
 Introduction to Acting (TDAC 1), Theatre Design (TDDE 1), and Theatre Playwriting (TDPW 1) are all prerequisites for any upper-division course work in their respective areas.
 Students should take these classes as soon as possible after declaring their major.
 Prerequisites ensure that students are properly prepared for the work required.